 Please note the University of Otago Payroll Giving programme is designed to support regular payments not one-off donations and only for the charities listed.
-If you wish to change an existing donation or cease making donations please complete the Payroll Giving Deduction Change/Cease Form.
+If you wish to change an existing donation or cease making donations please complete this form:

 The Cancer Society works to improve community well-being by reducing the incidence and impact of cancer with core activities in Support Services, Health Promotion, Information and Research.
 Our comprehensive range of support services is designed to help patients, carers, friends and family deal with the impact of cancer while maintaining a positive future outlook.
 Health Promotion focuses on reducing the risk of cancer by providing individuals and communities with advice and information.
 We receive no direct government funding and rely solely on the generosity of donors for funding.